-The management is responsible to make reference to the Shariah Committee on Shariah issues and to take necessary measures for implementation of Shariah Committee's advice and decisions.
-The management is also responsible to put in place adequate systems and controls in order to ensure compliance with Shariah.
+The CEO / management is responsible to make reference to the Shariah Committee on Shariah issues and to take necessary measures for implementation of Shariah Committee's advice and decisions.
+The CEO / management is also responsible in setting the infrastructure and providing the environment and adequate resources to support the Shariah governance framework.
+This includes putting in place adequate systems and controls in order to ensure compliance with Shariah and mitigate Shariah risk.